-46. When will the School Improvement Council and Parent Teacher
+47. When will the School Improvement Council and Parent Teacher Organization meet?

-- Organization meet?
 PTO and SIC are planning to meet on the second Monday of each month this year.
 School Improvement Council meets at 5:30 and our Parent Teacher Organization meets at 6:30 (in the Media Center.)
+Elections were

-Elections were held in the spring for PTO and SIC elections will happen in the fall but all parents are welcome to attend to help provide input and volunteer.
-Meetings will be held monthly. - 47.
+- held in the spring for PTO and SIC elections will happen in the fall but all parents are welcome to attend to help provide input and volunteer.
+Meetings will be held monthly. - 48.
 Is there be a Facebook group for immersion parents at CP?
 We will have one schoolwide Parents of Cherry Park Facebook page that will keep parents informed.
-We will also have Twitter and Instagram. - 48.
+We will also have Twitter and Instagram. - 49.
 Where do parents park when coming for school functions during the day?
 How does this coincide with staff parking?
 There are a few visitor parking spots in front of the main entrance off of Caswell Street.
 Most families will want to park in the Sullivan lot and walk over to the main entrance.
-Staff members will park in the lot at the Cherry Road entrance and in the lot at the Caswell Entrance. - 49.
+Staff members will park in the lot at the Cherry Road entrance and in the lot at the Caswell Entrance. - 50.
 Does Cherry Park have a signature fundraiser?
 Yes.
-Our Bobcat Dash will be the last Friday in October or the first Friday in November at the end of Red

-Ribbon Week.
-We have found it most beneficial to do few fundraisers well rather than doing lots of little ones that take lots of energy with little profits.
-We do not want to be a school that "nickels and dimes" parents with lots of fundraisers.
+Our Bobcat Dash will be the last Friday in October or the first Friday in November at the end of Red Ribbon Week.
+We have found it most beneficial to do a few fundraisers well rather than doing lots of little ones that take lots of energy with little profits.
 We will have Book Fairs throughout the year and we will have Fall and Spring Pictures.
 We will also have ice cream sales on Fridays.
 Beyond that, we want to limit fundraisers if we can.